| "My lord?" The voice

 stroking his fingers across her stomach, over her mound, and in

-But, as he leant down to kiss her mouth, the potion started to
+but, even as he leaned in to kiss her mouth, the potion suddenly

-torment her and she arched her back and tried to ride his hand.
+began to torment her, and she arched her back and tried to ride

 "Please, my lord," she whispered, "I need you;